machingclee/machingclee.github.io/static/media/352-jpa-trick.1595e94e.md

 No No No, a student can register multiple courses (therefore multiple packages), a single package is not enough!

-Finally let's move the method to the next upper level --- The Student!
+Finally let's move the method to the next upper level --- The `Student`!

 ##### Final version